Feeling a bit bored with your hair and fancy a change? Maybe you want to try something different, but don’t want to change the style or the length?

 Or switch to semi-permanent hair dyes.
 Take care though – if you are switching to semi-permanent, consider avoiding Para-toluenediamine sulfate (also known as PTDS) as 40% of PPD allergy suffers also reacted to this dye.

 If you think that you are reacting to the chemicals/irritants in the hair dye such as ammonia switch to vegetable-based dyes that are free from ammonia and other additives.

 Don’t forget your patch test, though, as you can still react to natural ingredients.

 How to dye your own hair at home

-Here’s our 5 easy steps to dying your own hair40:
+Here’s our five easy steps to dyeing your own hair:25

 Once you’ve decided on your shade and checked the ingredients, spend some time thinking about if you want a temporary or permanent colour change.